 Learn about legacy giving

-You can support youths facing adversities such as being abused by parents, losing parents, living in poverty and so on, with your and/or your families’ bequests, both large and small.
+You can support youths facing adversities such as abuse by a parent, loss of a parent, and living in poverty with your and/or your families’ bequests, both large and small.
 You can use your assets to brighten the future of the youths facing various challenges.

 Legacy giving with a will